pgElephant/NeurondB/README.md

 | 17.x | ✅ Supported | Ubuntu, Debian, Rocky, macOS |
 | 18.x | ✅ Supported | Ubuntu, Debian, Rocky, macOS |

+> Note: NeurondB supports only PostgreSQL 16, 17, and 18.
+Older or newer
+> major versions are not supported by the build system and will fail fast.

 ## Documentation

 - **[Full Documentation](https://pgelephant.com/neurondb)** - Comprehensive guides and API reference